With Auto Discovery, up.time can detect systems on your network that have an IP address within a specified range, as well as other search criteria:

 The Auto Discovery window appears.

-- Ensure Auto Discovery is set to Discover Servers and Network Devices on your network, and then click Next.
+- Ensure Auto Discovery is set for Servers and Network Devices, then click Next.

 - Select one or more types of network entities to include in the auto-discovery process: